 Sharon E. Crane, Ph.D.

-Dr. Crane received a B.A. in Behavioral Biology from Johns Hopkins University, where she researched learning and memory.
-Dr. Crane’s graduate training was in the Neuroscience Training Program at the University of Virginia and in the Biochemistry, Cellular and Molecular Biology Program at Johns Hopkins University School of Medicine, where she received her Ph.D. in Molecular Biology and Genetics and focused on the study of lentiviruses.
+Dr. Crane received a B.A. in behavioral biology from Johns Hopkins University, where she researched learning and memory.
+Dr. Crane’s graduate training was in the Neuroscience Training Program at the University of Virginia and in the Biochemistry, Cellular and Molecular Biology Program at Johns Hopkins University School of Medicine, where she received her Ph.D. in molecular biology and genetics and focused on the study of lentiviruses.
+She received her J.D. from The George Washington University Law School.

 Areas of Concentration